emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 EMQX 5.1 introduces several changes that may affect compatibility with older versions of EMQX.
 These breaking changes are also documented in the EMQX 5.1 release notes.

-This document is intended for EMQX Enterprise customers and internal teams who are planning to upgrade from v4.x to v5.1 and want to understand potential issues they may encounter.
+This document is intended for EMQX Enterprise customers and internal teams who are planning to upgrade from EMQX 4.x to EMQX 5.1 and want to understand potential issues they may encounter.

 ::: tip

-It is recommended to upgrade to the latest version of 4.4 before proceeding with the upgrade to 5.1.
+It is recommended to upgrade to the latest version of 4.4 before proceeding with the upgrade to version 5.1.

 :::

 ## Summary

-Compared to v4.4, the upgrade to v5.1 introduces significant changes, particularly in terms of various concepts and mechanisms, surpassing the level of changes seen in previous upgrades from v2.x to v3.x and from v3.x to v4.x.
+Compared to EMQX 4.4, the upgrade to EMQX 5.1 introduces significant changes, particularly in terms of various concepts and mechanisms, surpassing the level of changes seen in previous upgrades from EMQX 2.x to EMQX 3.x and from EMQX 3.x to EMQX 4.x.

 In conclusion, there are several points that need to be noted: